 Day 12-14: measure progesterone levels

 Day 35-140: measure equine chorionic gonadotropin (eCG) levels

 At Day 12-14, progesterone levels will often remain elevated in pregnant mares for the duration of their pregnancy.
 However, elevated progesterone levels aren’t a reliable indicator of pregnancy in all mares.
 If progesterone concentration is less than 1 ng/ml, the mare is likely not pregnant.

 Equine Chorionic Gonadotropin (eCG)

 Following Day 35, eCG levels will rise and remain elevated until Day 100-140 of gestation.
 While elevated eCG levels are a reliable indicator of a positive pregnancy, this test can only be performed between Days 35 and 140 post-ovulation.

-At Day 80, oestrogen starts being produced by the foetus and the placenta.
+At Day 80, oestrogen starts being produced by the fetus and the placenta.
 An increase in conjugated or total oestrogen levels indicates a positive pregnancy.
 However, oestrogen levels can’t be tested prior to Day 80 of gestation.

-For many, breeding a mare represents a sizeable investment in time, money and resources.
+For many, breeding a mare represents a sizeable investment in time, money, and resources.